-The Board of Directors and Executive Board receive regular reports on the market risk and compliance with the limits defined in the policy and instructions from the Board of Directors to the Executive Board.
+The Board of Directors and Executive Board regularly receive reports regarding market risk and compliance with the limits defined in the policy and instructions from the Board of Directors to the Executive Board.
 The Finance Department is responsible for these reports.